Becoming Domo Geshe

 - After living and teaching in the Twin Cities for years, she relocated several times in the years immediately after the “transfer.”
 Thus she only presented herself as a guru in new areas, to people who had never met her before.

 - While Domo Geshe Rinpoche was still alive, she advertised herself as Ngawang Chodon.
-At her very next event after his death, she billed herself under his name.
+Immediately after he passed, she began billing herself under his name.

 If you’re not familiar with the Tibetan system of tulku recognition, we recommend getting a basic familiarity before embarking on this story.
 One starting point might be The Telegraph’s Tibetan Buddhism: what is reincarnation?